MiguelCastillo/bit-bundler/README.md

 <img src="https://raw.githubusercontent.com/MiguelCastillo/bit-bundler/master/img/bit-bundler_white.png" width="100%"></img>

-> Bundle your Web Application with ease.
+> JavaScript bundler for your Web Application.

 `bit-bundler` aims to simplify bundling your web applications with a focused, fluid, and intuitive API.
 The problem we are trying to solve is around setup complexity while providing a flexible environment that scales to meet more intricate requirements.